B02.09 Wide Boy

 More guitars and less keyboards!

-But a fourth video can be found, that has NO black and white parts.
+But another video that can be found has NO black and white parts.

-Only colorful from the first image to the last one.
+Only colorful pictures from the first image to the last one.

 It doesn't have the long introduction.